-- What are the expected climate changes in Europe and are there differences in expected change between regions and countries? - What threats and opportunities emerge from (the regional differences) of this change for the economic sectors in the Netherlands? - What are the perceptions of the stakeholders (farmers, firms, etc.) on drought and possible increased drought because of climate change and what will their possible response be? - What will the effects of climate change be on the hydrology in the Rhine and Meuse basins? - What kind of response can be expected from the upstream stakeholders and (regional) governments on the changed climatological conditions?
+- What are the expected climate changes in Europe and are there differences in expected change between regions and countries? - What threats and opportunities emerge from (the regional differences) of this change for economic sectors in the Netherlands? - What will be the effects of climate change on the hydrology in the Rhine and Meuse basins (e.g. discharge, evaporation and precipitation? - To what increase of salt intrusions will these changes lead? - What kind of response can be expected from the upstream stakeholders and (regional) governments on the changed climatologically conditions?

-What will the impacts of these possible upstream developments be for the cross-boundary inflow of the Rhine and Meuse to the Netherlands?
+- What will be the impacts of these possible upstream developments for the cross-boundary inflow of the Rhine and Meuse to the Netherlands? - What are the perceptions of the stakeholders (farmers, firms, etc.) on drought (and possible increased drought) because of climate change and what will be their response action?

-The two projects within this Work Package are closely related.
-The first project focuses on the (socio-)economic effects of climate change and related threats and opportunities on the economic sectors and the people.
+The two projects within this Work Package are closely related and will develop in parallel.
+The first project focuses on the (socio-)economic effects of climate change and related threats and opportunities on economic sectors and individuals.
 This project will be carried out by economists with experience in the water sector.
 The second project addresses the physical aspects involved in terms of hydrology (rainfall, river flow, etc.) but also the possible developments that upstream users and governments might consider and the impacts this will have on the water availability for the Netherlands.
 This second project will have a more physical science (hydrology) and engineering (water management) orientation.

-The interaction between the two projects will that project 2 will first determine (scenario's for) the meteorological consequences (temperature, rainfall, evaporation, etc.) of climate change and the resulting availability of water.
-Based on this information the economists of project 1 will determine the effects on the economic sectors.
-The responses of the sectors will in turn might lead to actions (e.g. different crops, water storage) which will result in hydrological impacts, in particular in terms of water availability.
+The interaction between the two parallel projects is designed so as to establish in project 2 (scenario's for) meteorological consequences (temperature, rainfall, evaporation, etc.) of climate change and the resulting availability of water.
+Based on this information the economists of project 1 will determine the effects on economic sectors.
+The responses of the sectors in turn might lead to actions (e.g. different crops, water storage), which will result in hydrological impacts, in particular in terms of water availability.
 At the other hand, the actions that water managers might take will influence the performance of the economic sectors and the options these have to cope with the new situation.
+Consequent case study work will be developed in co-operation with Projects 6.1 and 6.3 in a common design for a survey.